-Nearly half of Puget Sound region has low to no access to nutritious foods and far too many households struggle to put food on the table, relying on food banks and meal programs.
+Too many households in the Puget Sound struggle to put food on the table, relying on food banks and meal programs.
 By addressing food insecurity, we can help improve wellness and cardiovascular health in our community.
 An overall healthy dietary pattern is one of the keys to ideal cardiovascular health, and eating healthy meals is easier when families can afford nutritious foods such as fresh produce.

 Did You Know?

-- 268,000 kids in Puget Sound are eligible for free or reduced lunch.
+249,356 kids in the Puget Sound are eligible for free or reduced-price lunch.

 Making An Impact

 Our work to improve food security and access to healthy foods include:

 Stocking Healthy Pantries: Heart Healthy Food Drive Toolkit

 Eating healthy meals is easier when families have nutritious foods to prepare.
 We are encouraging companies to host heart-healthy food drives.
 Food access organizations want more healthy options, but donations are often low in nutritional value.
 Limited availability to nutritious foods makes it difficult for organizations to support a shopper's health needs and may perpetuate inequities that contribute to negative health outcomes.
 Our comprehensive toolkit supports companies in building community partnerships with food access organizations, focusing on the health impacts of poor nutrition and the disparities in food insecurity in WA.
 The toolkit includes guidance for providing culturally relevant foods, a map of local food access organizations, talking points, materials to promote your food drive and more.